How to Make Wooden Chess Pieces Without a Lathe DIY Guide

 Selecting the Right Wood:

 The first step in crafting wooden chess pieces is selecting the appropriate wood.
 The choice of wood will greatly influence the appearance and feel of your chess set.
 If you want your chess pieces to be white, consider using woods like sapwood or oak, as they can provide a natural white colour.
-However, if you prefer a different color, you can choose any wood and apply the desired finish later.
+However, if you prefer a different colour, you can choose any wood and apply the desired finish later.

 For black chess pieces, woods like red cedar or walnut are excellent choices.
 Red cedar offers a naturally dark tone, while professional wood carvers favor walnut for its rich color.
 So keep in mind that walnuts can be challenging to work with for beginners due to their hardness.
 Ebony, though expensive, is another option for luxurious black chess pieces.

 Before diving into the carving process, ensure you have all the necessary tools on hand.
 The essential tools include a carving knife, drill press, circular saw, spray gun, and sandpaper.
-So Gather the wood you’ll be using and cut it to the appropriate size, ensuring that each piece is uniform.
+So gather the wood you’ll be using and cut it to the appropriate size, ensuring that each piece is uniform.

 While cutting the wood, leave an additional 20% of the material on each piece’s size.
 You can refine the final dimensions as you work on them.
 Additionally, decide on the theme, size, and design for your chess pieces, ensuring that they maintain consistency within their respective categories, such as kings and queens.